thewbuk/gitstats/README.md

 # Cyclon

-A Next.js application with Clerk authentication.
+A Git stats application with Clerk authentication.

 ## Prerequisites